JoleDev/ForkifyApp/readme.md

     * Add pagination function to show ten results at a time
     * Add buttons dynamically to navigate between recipe results

+##### 11. Building the recipe model

+    * Define the recipe class data model
+    * Add ajax function to get recipe from API
+    * Define calculate time and no of servings methods

+##### 12. Building the recipe model - Part 2

+    * Develop the parseIngredients () to parse the ingredients string and take quantity, unit and ingredients separatly into three different variables and store it in a single object.